matneyx/SpecFlowOcarambaBoilerplate/README.md

 # SpecFlowOcarambaBoilerplate
-Boilerplate for test solution using SpecFlow, Ocaramba, Nunit, Autfac, and Should-DotNetStandard
+Boilerplate for test solution using SpecFlow, Ocaramba, NUnit, Autfac, and Should-DotNetStandard